panoply/syncify/readme.md

 ### Using a `.syncifyrc` file

 If you do not wish to use an `.env` file you can store API credentials within a `.syncifyrc` or `.syncifyrc.json` file.
 When using this approach it is important that the file is added to `.gitignore` and never committed to a public repository.
-The `.syncifyrc` file expects credentials be supplied as array list and depending on your authorization method, each item should use one of following structures:
+The `.syncifyrc` file expects credentials be supplied as array list and depending on your authorization method items should use one of following models:

 Using an **API Access Token**